andrei-botez/ELK-Stack-Deployment/README.md

   - How to Use the Ansible Build
   - Description of the Topology

 >*NOTE: The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D@mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly available, in addition to restricting Distributed Denial of Service (DDoS) attacks to the server.*
+Load balancing ensures that the application will be highly available, in addition to preventing Distributed Denial of Service (DDoS) attacks to the server.*

 ## Advantages of using a Load Balancer and a JumpBox VM to manage the web servers: